ashmalzahra/AshmalZahra/README.md

 ### :woman_technologist: About Me :
 I'm a Remote Full-Stack Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.

+- :telescope: Working as a Software Engineer and contributing to frontend and backend for building web applications.

+- 👯 I’m looking to collaborate on JavaScript, React, and Ruby on Rails Project

 - 🔭 Visit [my portfolio](https://ashmalzahra.github.io/Portfolio/)

 - 📫 Reach me at **ashmal.zahraa@gmail.com**

-- :telescope: Working as a Software Engineer and contributing to frontend and backend for building web applications.

 ---